Discover How We Can Help Your Business Grow.

 In SEO terms, the weakness of CSR is simple: Google’s first look may not contain enough substance.
 If a page source contains little more than a root div, bundled scripts, and placeholder text, then your JavaScript crawling setup is asking Google to do extra work before it can understand the page.
 That does not always fail, but it is less reliable than sending meaningful HTML from the start.

 SSR means the server generates a page in HTML form for the request before it gets to the browser.
 It lets users and crawlers see primary information at once.
 It is one of the strongest solutions for Google crawl JavaScript issues since the risks of empty shells, content discovery delays, and weak first wave indexing are reduced.
-The Google recommendations and framework docs are consistent in favor of the model concerning SEO-sensitive pages.
+Google’s guidance and modern framework documentation both support server-first rendering for SEO-sensitive pages.

 SSR is especially useful for dynamic pages that change often, such as product detail pages, location pages, search landing pages, editorial pages with freshness needs, or database-driven content.
 The content can still be dynamic, but Google does not have to wait for the browser to assemble it.